Sri Chinmoy: Artwork

-Chinmoy began painting in 1974 during a visit to Ottawa, Canada.
+Sri Chinmoy began painting in 1974 during a visit to Ottawa, Canada.
 He called his artwork "Jharna Kala", which in Bengali means "Fountain Art".
 Chinmoy's artwork is inspired by the themes of universal oneness and universal peace.

 His abstract paintings are a mixture of acrylics and pen drawings.
-Chinmoy used a wide variety of sponges, brushes and colors to paint in a unique spontaneous mystical style with a lot of vigour, strong movement and rhythm.
-Chinmoy has said that when he paints he finds a spontaneous flow of creativity from the stillness of his meditation that allows him to follow an inner inspiration or 'streak of light' to follow.
+Sri Chinmoy used variety of sponges, brushes and colors to paint in a mystical style with vigour, strong movement and rhythm.
+Sri Chinmoy has said that when he paints he finds flow of creativity from the stillness of his meditation that allows him to follow an inner inspiration or 'streak of light' to follow.

 In December 1991 Chinmoy started a new series of art-work entitled "Dream-Freedom-Peace-Birds" or 'Soul Birds'.
 The bird drawings are often simple zen like sketches that have either one bird or in some paintings hundreds of birds in one large drawing.
-The soul bird drawings, Chinmoy stated, symbolize humanity's heart cry for freedom.
+The soul bird drawings, Sri Chinmoy stated, symbolize humanity's heart cry for freedom.

 His art has been displayed in the UNESCO offices in Paris, London's Victoria and Albert Museum, the Mall Gallery in London, the Museum of Modern Art in St. Petersburg, John F. Kennedy International Airport in New York, and the United Nations Headquarters.

 Music

-According to his followers, Chinmoy composed thousands of short musical compositions, written with lyrics primarily in Bengali and English.
+According to his followers, Sri Chinmoy composed thousands of short musical compositions, written with lyrics primarily in Bengali and English.
 Many of these have been published online under a Creative Commons license at Sri Chinmoy Songs (lyrics and sheet music) and Radio Sri Chinmoy (audio).
 He released two albums in Jamaica on the Studio One subsidiary label Port-O-Jam.
-In 1976, Chinmoy released a meditative album on Folkways Records entitled Music for Meditation.
+In 1976, Sri Chinmoy released a meditative album on Folkways Records entitled Music for Meditation.

-Chinmoy also gave hundreds of peace concerts, many of them free.
-He gave concerts in notable venues around the world, including London's Royal Albert Hall, New York's Lincoln Center and Carnegie Hall, Tokyo's Nippon Budokan, the Eiffel Tower in Paris, and the Sydney Opera House.
-Chinmoy played a number of different instruments at his concerts including the flute, esraj, piano, cello and other Eastern and Western instruments.
+Sri Chinmoy also gave hundreds of peace concerts, many of them free.
+He gave concerts in venues around the world, including London's Royal Albert Hall, New York's Lincoln Center and Carnegie Hall, Tokyo's Nippon Budokan, the Eiffel Tower in Paris, and the Sydney Opera House.
+Sri Chinmoy played a number of different instruments at his concerts including the flute, esraj, piano, cello and other Eastern and Western instruments.

 Poetry

-According to the Sri Chinmoy Centre, Chinmoy published over 1,300 books including 120,000 poems.
+According to the Sri Chinmoy Centre, Sri Chinmoy published over 1,300 books including 120,000 poems.
 Many of these poems are aphorisms – a short but complete spiritual poem or verse, such as "We are all truly unlimited, if we only dare to try and have faith."
 Chinmoy also published some volumes of longer more classical style poetry.
 In 2001, Chinmoy recited his poetry at the United Nations, as part of a UN sponsored event of promoting "Dialogue Among Civilizations Through Poetry".

-Chinmoy's inspirational writing has been praised by many, including Archbishop Desmond Tutu, who wrote: "These sweet gems of wisdom written by my dear friend Sri Chinmoy are timeless truths full of encouragement, love and goodness. ...
+Sri Chinmoy's writing has been praised by many, including Archbishop Desmond Tutu, who wrote: "These sweet gems of wisdom written by my dear friend Sri Chinmoy are timeless truths full of encouragement, love and goodness.
 These chapters fill us with indomitable hope and enthusiasm for life."